KevinDai99/pandas-challenge/README.md

  2) Various joins to merge data
  3) Formating of Data

+Summary of Data

+Overall the analysis illustrates the performance of different schools by district, budget per student, school size, and grade.

-The main conclusions that I've found are:
+The main conclusions are:

 1) The Charter School type has a significantly higher % Overall Passing than the District School type.
 Further, the top five schools are Charter, whereas the bottom 5 schools are District - out of 15 total Schools - supporting this conclusion.